ShubhamSood1406/Web-Scraper-for-Amazon-Product-Reviews/README.md

 # Web-Scraper-for-Flipkart-Reviews
-This is a Jupyter Notebook in which I have used Beautiful Soup python library for scraping the flipkart review for a product iand saving it in a csv file.
+This is a Jupyter Notebook in which I have used Beautiful Soup python library for scraping the flipkart review for a product and saving it in a csv file.